 The case was to be tried at Cincinnati, and all parties were on hand.
-Lincoln gave an extraordinary amount of care in the preparation of the , case.
+Lincoln gave an extraordinary amount of care in the preparation of the case.
 But some little things occurred.
 Through an open doorway he heard Stanton make some scornful remarks of him,-ridiculing his awkward appearance and his dress, particularly, for Lincoln wore a linen duster, soiled and disfigured by perspiration.
 When the time came for apportioning the speeches, Lincoln, although he was thoroughly prepared and by the customs of the bar it was his right to make the argument, courteously offered the opportunity to Stanton, who promptly accepted.
 It was a great disappointment to Lincoln to miss thus the opportunity of arguing with Reverdy Johnson.
-Neither did Stanton know what he missed.
-Nor did Johnson know what a narrow escape he had.
+Neither did Stanton know what a narrow escape he had.